sama9767/TrialFociMapper/README.md

 ### What is a disease-centric approach?
 The disease-centric approach prioritizes diseases as the primary factor in determining therapeutic focus.
-It assigns higher weights to therapeutic foci representing severe or prevalent diseases while giving lesser weight to associated organ systems, pathology, or symptoms.
-For example, in the ClinicalTrials.gov registered trial "NCT01271322,” studying Adenocarcinoma of the Esophagogastric Junction, package retrieves 'trial_foci_table_list' of  Neoplasm and Digestive System Diseases.
-In this scenario, the disease-centric approach would prioritize Neoplasms due to its significance, while assigning lower weight to the Digestive System Diseases as it represents the anatomical position rather than the actual disease.
+It assigns higher weights to therapeutic focus representing severe or prevalent diseases while giving lesser weight to associated organ systems, pathology, or symptoms.
+For example, in the ClinicalTrials.gov registered trial "NCT01271322,” studying Adenocarcinoma of the Esophagogastric Junction, the function retrieves 'trial_foci_table_list' of  Neoplasm and Digestive System Diseases.
+In this scenario, the disease-centric approach would prioritize 'Neoplasms' due to its significance, while assigning lower weight to the 'Digestive System Diseases' as it represents the anatomical position rather than the actual disease.
 While our function focuses solely on this approach, there could be other approaches, such as anatomical-centric, for future exploration.

 Following is the table of therapeutic focus with corresponding weights as assigned in the package: